 The Florida Fish and Wildlife Conservation Commission (FWC) is pleased to submit the annual report on the expenditures from the Save the Manatee Trust Fund (Trust Fund), per section (s.)
 379.2431(4)(b), Florida Statutes (F.S.).
 The Trust Fund is the primary source of funding for the State's manatee-related research and conservation activities.
 As required by Florida law, the report is provided to the President of the Florida Senate and the Speaker of the Florida House of Representatives by December 1, annually.
-This report covers the period from July 1, 2021 through June 30, 2022.
+This report covers the period from July 1, 2022 through June 30, 2023.

 Through the long-term public support of the Trust Fund, the FWC actively implements science-based conservation programs and engages partnerships that are making a difference for manatees and habitat.
 The FWC's guiding conservation goal for the Florida manatee is to effectively manage the wildlife resource in perpetuity throughout Florida.
 In order to accomplish this goal, the species must recover from a threatened status and be effectively managed so that manatees can endure future impacts that can affect their population including: large-scale die-offs from red tide and cold stress, human-related impacts and continued degradation and loss of important habitats.
 Over the past decade, the Indian River Lagoon (IRL) has experienced significant water quality degradation, leading to the repeated occurrence of harmful algal blooms and widespread loss of seagrass, the preferred food for manatees.
-An Unusual Mortality Event (UME) caused by starvation due to lack of forage in the IRL started in December 2020 and is ongoing on the Atlantic coast.
+An Unusual Mortality Event (UME) caused by starvation due to lack of forage in the IRL started in December 2020 and its investigation is ongoing on the Atlantic coast.
 The Atlantic region event is the 14th officially declared mortality event in Florida since 1996, roughly an event every other year over the past two decades.
 The IRL is central in manatee migration patterns on the Atlantic coast, and health effects of starvation and chronic malnutrition were documented in all of the Atlantic management region.
-This event is unprecedented, both in numbers and cause, and the U. S. Fish and Wildlife Service (USFWS) delegated authority to manage the response with a Unified Joint Command of USFWS and FWC in November 2021.
-During FY 2021-22, 589 carcasses (from all causes of death) were reported and 75 manatees were rescued (all causes) within this region.
-Sufficient recovery of the IRL and seagrass resources are not anticipated in the immediate future and therefore staff expect manatee winter mortality to remain high in the region.
+Although few cases of chronic malnutrition continued to be documented, the rescue and mortality numbers were much lower during this FY compared to the two previous years.
+Mortality in this event peaked during the previous two winters because colder temperatures add extra health stressors to manatees that are already compromised by chronic malnutrition.
+One of the main factors causing the lower number of manatee deaths this past year was some recovery of seagrass in parts of the northern IRL during summer 2022, which presumably improved manatee condition compared to the previous years.
 FWC and the USFWS partnered to lead proactive efforts including habitat restoration projects and implementation of a supplemental feeding trial.
 The supplemental feeding program aimed to reduce the negative health impacts of prolonged starvation and possibly reduce the numbers of deaths and manatees needing rescue.
-Please find more information on our FWC website: Manatee Mortality Event Along The East Coast: 2020-2022 | FWC (myfwc.com).
+Please find more information on our FWC website: Manatee Mortality Event Along The East Coast: 2020-ongoing | FWC (myfwc.com).
+Additionally, over 120 manatee mortalities were attributed to a red tide bloom in southwest Florida during this report period.
+Ten manatees with signs of red tide impacts were rescued and brought into rehabilitation for treatment and have since been released back into the wild.